Convergence and Implicit Bias of Gradient Flow on Overparametrized Linear Networks: Introduction

 \section{Introduction}

-Neural networks have shown excellent empirical performance in many application domains such as vision~\citep{krizhevsky2012imagenet,rawat2017deep}, speech~\citep{hinton2012deep,graves2013speech} and video games~\citep{silver2016mastering,vinyals2017starcraft}.
+\hancheng{In the introduction, changes are gray-colored} Neural networks have shown excellent empirical performance in many application domains such as vision~\citep{krizhevsky2012imagenet,rawat2017deep}, speech~\citep{hinton2012deep,graves2013speech} and video games~\citep{silver2016mastering,vinyals2017starcraft}.
 Among the many unexplained puzzles behind this success is the fact that gradient descent with random initialization, and without explicit regularization, enjoys good generalization performance despite being highly overparametrized.

 One possible explanation of such phenomenon is the implicit bias or regularization that first order gradient algorithms induce under proper initialization assumptions.
 For example, in classification tasks, gradient descent on separable data can induce a bias towards the max-margin solution~\citep{soudry2018implicit,ji2019gradient,lyu2019gradient}.
 Similarly, in regression tasks, it has been shown that (deep) matrix factorization models trained by first order methods yield solutions with low nuclear norm~\citep{gunasekar2017implicit} and low rank~\citep{arora2019implicit}.
-Along the same vein, \citet{saxe2014exact,Gidel2019} have shown that deep linear networks sequentially learn dominant singular values of the the input-output correlation matrix.
+Along the same vein, \citet{saxe2014exact,Gidel2019} have shown that deep linear networks sequentially learn dominant singular values of the input-output correlation matrix.

-{ Another possible explanation is that, in the Neural Tangent Kernel (NTK) regime, the gradient flow of a randomly initialized infinitely wide neural network can be well approximated by the flow of its linearization at initialization~\cite{jacot2018neural,chizat2019lazy,arora2019exact,arora2019fine}.
-In this regime, training infinitely wide neural networks mimics kernel methods. {In particular, the NTK flow is constrained to lie on a manifold, which improves generalization performance as discussed in ~\citep{arora2019fine}.}
+Another possible explanation is that, in the Neural Tangent Kernel (NTK) regime, the gradient flow of a randomly initialized infinitely wide neural network can be well approximated by the flow of its linearization at initialization~\cite{jacot2018neural,chizat2019lazy,arora2019exact,arora2019fine}.
+In this regime, training infinitely wide neural networks mimics kernel methods.
+In particular, the NTK flow is constrained to lie on a manifold, which improves generalization performance as discussed in ~\citep{arora2019fine}.